st-tech/zr-obp/obd/README.md

 ## Contact
-For any question, feel free to contact: saito at hanjuku-kaso.com
+For any question, feel free to contact:

+The authors of the paper: saito.y.bj@m.titech.ac.jp ZOZO Research: zozo-reseaech@zozo.com